The Truth About Coffee and PCOS

 Higher consumption of coffee is linked to an increased risk of miscarriage in pregnant women.
 There is an increased risk of stillbirth, premature delivery, and low-birth-weight babies in women who habitually drink coffee.

-Coffee and fertility
+Coffee and Fertility

 Women who consume regular high amounts of coffee may find it difficult to become pregnant.
 There is not much evidence that caffeine consumption negatively affects fertility rates.
 However, more than 200mg of caffeine per day is associated with spontaneous abortions in the early stages of pregnancy.